-There are solutions where the worker is not involved into the process of staying safe at all like having a Safety Railing on a platform.
-But sometimes it is not possible to install guardrails, there you have to rely on individual safety solutions like a life-line.
+There are solutions where the worker is not involved in the process of staying safe at all like having a safety railing on a platform.
+But sometimes it is not possible to install guardrails, there you have to rely on individual safety solutions like a lifeline system.

-In these cases the worker is called in his own interest to protect himself by using Personal Protection Equipment properly.
+In these cases, the worker is called in his own interest to protect himself by using Personal Protection Equipment (PPE) properly.
 And now the personal approach comes into place.

-IOGP launched the Life-Saving Rules with the goal to have a tool in place which helps responsible managers to make their workers aware about how to safe their lives.
+IOGP launched the Life-Saving Rules with the goal to have a tool in place that helps responsible managers to make their workers aware of how to save their lives.